 2. Fix superficial defects

-While unlikely to be the clinching factor in a house sale, small problems and defects can create an impression of a house being run down or not well cared for.
-Bigger issues (like damp) should not be covered up as they will show on a survey and come back to haunt you later on.
+While unlikely to be the clinching factor in a house sale, minor problems and defects can create an impression of a run-down house that has not been well cared for.
+Bigger issues (like damp) should not be covered as they will show on a survey and come back to haunt you.

 Things to look out for include: